piratebriggs/terraform-provider-azurerm/website/docs/r/mssql_server.html.markdown

 * `connection_policy` - (Optional) The connection policy the server will use.
 Possible values are `Default`, `Proxy`, and `Redirect`.
 Defaults to `Default`.

 * `identity` - (Optional) An `identity` block as defined below.

+* `minimal_tls_version` - (Optional) The Minimal TLS Version for all SQL Database and SQL Data Warehouse databases associated with the server.
+Valid values are: 1.0, 1.1 and 1.2.

 * `public_network_access_enabled` - (Optional) Whether or not public network access is allowed for this server.
 Defaults to `true`.